codacy/docs/docs/repositories/security-monitor.md

 ## Supported security categories

-Each issue reported on the Security Monitor belongs to one of the following security categories:
+Each issue reported on the Security monitor belongs to one of the following security categories:

 <!--NOTE
     Currently, this category doesn't include any security issues